 Santa Cruz Island

-Being the largest island within the National Park, Santa Cruz Island offers the most amount of activities & ranger programming in the summer months.
+As the largest island within the National Park, Santa Cruz Island offers the most amount of activities and ranger programming in the summer months.

 Santa Cruz Island Ferry Information

 Ferry transportation is available to both Scorpion Anchorage & Prisoner’s Harbor year-round.
-In the Spring, Summer, and Fall you’ll often find 2+ boats a day travelling to Scorpion Anchorage.
-Travel time to Scorpion Anchorage is 1-1.5 hours & travel time to Prisoner’s Harbor is 2 hours & often the boat also visits the famous Painted Cave area.
+In the spring, summer, and fall you’ll often find 2 or more boats a day traveling to Scorpion Anchorage.
+Travel time to Scorpion Anchorage is 1-1.5 hours while travel time to Prisoner’s Harbor is 2 hours and the boat often also visits the famous Painted Cave area.